 It started around 2010 when I was 16 years old.
-At the time, I ate a good balanced diet with the occasional splurge.
-However, as the year went by, those splurges became bigger and they came more often.
+At the time, I ate a good balanced diet with the occasional treat.
+However, as the year went by, those treats became bigger and they came more often.
 By the end of 2010, I went from being satisfied with one chocolate bar to eating a whole bag of chocolate chips and needing more.
 Almost every day after school, I’d go to my room and secretly eat anything with sugar until I felt sick.
 This included anything from breakfast cereal to granola bars to chocolate.
 Sometimes all in one night.
-I went to the gym every morning, hoping to undo what I’d done the night before, just to find myself binging again that same night.
+I went to the gym every morning, hoping to undo what I’d done the night before, just to find myself bingeing again that same night.

 At the end of that summer, something happened.
 I got a new perspective and I regained control of my eating habits.
 Food wasn’t the enemy anymore.
 I saw food as fuel instead of trying to eat the lowest number of calories possible.
 In a few months, I had lost 20 pounds, and I felt confident again.
 That confidence, along with my new found love of healthy food helped me keep my good habits for 2 years.
-When I graduated from high school in 2012, I even decided to study in nutrition.
+When I graduated from high school in 2012, I even decided to study nutrition.

-My binging went on for a few months and I gained about 10 pounds before I went for help in September of 2014.
-If I could go back, I would of gone for help the first time, because that’s what I needed.
-I learned that I have a sugar addiction, something that is surprisingly common, but that a lot of people ignore.
-The thing is, sugar is as addicting as many drugs and the only way I could overcome this was to stop eating sugar for good.
+My bingeing went on for a few months before I went for help in September of 2014.
+That’s when I decided to stop eating sugar.
+It’s not something I would recommend to anyone, but for me, it works.
+Having sugar in moderation never worked for me.
+The thing is, sugar was my drug and the only way I could overcome this was to stop eating it for good.
 Not just for a month or a year, but for LIFE.
-Hard to hear, but I had no other choice.
 It was either living without sugar or living for sugar.